Jungheanu/haunted-places-analysis/readme.md

 *   `python main.py --skip-visualization`: Skips the visualization setup step.

+*   `python main.py --skip-cleanup`: Skips the initial cleanup step that deletes files from previous runs.

 You can combine these `--skip-*` arguments to skip multiple steps.
 For example:

 *   `python main.py --skip-convert --skip-break`: Skips the TSV to JSON conversion and breaking JSON into files steps.